opensky/LdapBundle/README.md

         'OpenSky' => __DIR__,
     ));

-Additionally, ensure that the "Zend" namespace is also present.
-It should already be configured as a core Symfony2 dependency.
+Additionally, ensure that the "Zend" namespace is also configured for autoloading.

 ### Application Kernel